hjwp/Book-TDD-Web-Dev-Python/server-quickstart.md

 "live" subdomain.
 Mine are superlists.ottg.eu and superlists.ottg.eu for example.

+*(tip: DNS changes take time to propagate, so if your domain doesn't take you to the server straight away, you may need to wait.  some registrars will let you control this using a setting called "TTL")*.

 And now you should be all set to follow the rest of the instructions in the manual deployment chapter